chloealbright/DevHiveMind/Framework/Backend/Express.js.md

 ## Route Handlers
 Express route handlers enable the use of multiple callback functions, resembling [middleware](http://expressjs.com/en/guide/using-middleware.html), to manage requests.
 An exception is the ability to invoke `next('route')`, skipping subsequent route callbacks.
 This mechanism is valuable for applying pre-conditions to a route, allowing control to pass to subsequent routes if continuing with the current route is unnecessary.
 Route handlers can take the form of a function, an array of functions, or a combination of both, providing flexibility in implementation, as illustrated in the examples below.

-Refined code snippets for handling routes in Express:
+Code snippets for handling routes in Express:

 1. Single callback function:
 ```javascript